-On-campus housing will be available with construction of our new apartments, The Residents.
-Eighty-four units with one- and two-bedroom layouts feature the following amenities: swimming pool, fitness center, pavilion, dog park, study rooms, washer and dryer, refrigerator, microwave, and 24-hour security.
+On-campus housing is available at The Residents apartments.
+One hundred and sixty-four units with one- and two-bedroom layouts feature the following amenities: swimming pool, fitness center, pavilion, dog park, study rooms, washer and dryer, refrigerator, microwave, and 24-hour security.
 Also included in the affordable price are all utilities, internet, and cable.
-Located adjacent to ARCOM, The Residents will offer students comfort and convenience.
+Located adjacent to ARCOM, The Residents offers students comfort and convenience.

 - Total enrollment affiliate institutions: N/A

 ARCOM utilizes a helical curriculum with emphasis on active learning and problem solving to prepare students to meet the competencies established by the profession, and to provide opportunity for students to obtain the level of knowledge, skills, and professionalism required of osteopathic physicians.